towry/rust-mcp-filesystem/docs/capabilities.md

             <td>
                 <code><b>search_files_content</b></code>
             </td>
-            <td>Searches for text or regex patterns in the content of files matching matching a GLOB pattern.Returns detailed matches with file path, line number, column number and a preview of matched text.By default, it performs a literal text search; if the <code>is_regex</code> parameter is set to true, it performs a regular expression (regex) search instead.Optional <code>min_bytes</code> and <code>max_bytes</code> arguments can be used to filter files by size, ensuring that only files within the specified byte range are included in the search.
-Ideal for finding specific code, comments, or text when you don’t know their exact location.</td>
+            <td>Searches for text or regex patterns in the content of files.
+The <code>pattern</code> parameter uses GLOB syntax to filter which files to search (e.g., '*.rs' for Rust files).
+The <code>query</code> parameter is the search term: literal text by default, or regex when <code>is_regex</code> is true.
+Note: <code>query</code> does NOT use glob syntax - use standard regex patterns like '.*match' instead of '*match'.
+Returns detailed matches with file path, line number, column number and a preview of matched text.
+Optional <code>min_bytes</code> and <code>max_bytes</code> arguments can be used to filter files by size.
+Ideal for finding specific code, comments, or text when you don't know their exact location.</td>
             <td>
                 <ul>
                     <li> <code>excludePatterns</code> : string [ ]<br /></li>